-This can be useful to catch the attention of users who are interested in your content but cannot continue to pay the subscription price.
+This can be useful to catch the attention of users interested in your content but cannot continue to pay the subscription price.

 #11.
-Create and showcase a content calendar to spark engagement amongst members
+Create and showcase a content calendar to spark engagement among members

 #12.
 Offer more value by providing premium tools and templates with your membership subscription

-Other than premium content, consider offering premium tools and templates with your membership website.
-This way, there’s much more the member will “lose” if they decide to un-subscribe and it makes them value your membership plan more.
+Besides premium content, consider offering premium tools and templates with your membership website.
+This way, there’s much more the member will “lose” if they decide to un-subscribe, making them value your membership plan more.

 #13.
 Customize the design of your membership website to make it easily navigable

-Other than showcasing a site map for new members on your site, you should also consider customizing the design of your membership site so that it offers an intuitive navigation experience for everyone, even non-tech-savvy users.
+Other than showcasing a site map for new members on your site, you should also consider customizing your membership site’s design to offer an intuitive navigation experience for everyone, even non-tech-savvy users.

 #14.
 Let customers publish their own stories

-This is also a great way to get started with user-generated content on your membership site.
+This is also a great way to start with user-generated content on your membership site.

 #15.
 Showcase other members’ testimonials and case studies on your membership website

-With an influx in new member registrations, there’s a higher chance some of them will stick around longer with your brand.
+With an influx of new member registrations, there’s a higher chance some will stick around longer with your brand.

 #16.
 Hire a dedicated customer support expert

-This is why it’s best to hire a dedicated customer support expert that will help registered members solve their queries and help them set up.
+This is why it’s best to hire a dedicated customer support expert to help registered members solve their queries and help them set up.
 As a result, you enhance the user experience on your membership website and increase member retention.

 #17.
 Drip-feed your content

-Drip-feeding your content is great for making sure your members are fully engaged with your content.
-By letting users access content in multiple sections or pieces, you motivate them to keep coming back for more.
+Drip-feeding your content is excellent for making sure your members are fully engaged with your content.
+Letting users access content in multiple sections or pieces motivates them to return for more.